Occupation: Designs and builds competition cars for various disciplines

 I was clearly into the engineering side of things so dropped a V8 engine into my MkII Ford Zephyr road car – it meant everything to me – and took it drag racing at Santa Pod just like people go and do track days today.
 My first event was the day after I got married.

 What tips would you pass onto someone who wants to start competing?

 My top tip would be just go and do it – don’t hold back.
 It’s not that scary, or that difficult.
 Just go and get your Motorsport UK licence and start competing.
 You’ll soon start going quicker as people around you offer you advice and information.
 You won’t get that on a track day.

 Are you a member of a motor club and how long for?

-I’ve held an MSA licence since 1979 and have been a member of various clubs including the Santa Pod Racers’ Club for over 20 years.
+I’ve held a Motorsport UK licence since 1979 and have been a member of various clubs including the Santa Pod Racers’ Club for over 20 years.